sharapovaaand/UI-writing/README.md

 ### Develop a consistent voice for the product

 Luckily for me, Kaspersky already had voice and tone guidelines in place.
 The Kaspersky product voice is meant to evoke confidence, safety, and futuristic feel.
 I just had to make sure that the UI text was aligned with those concepts:
-- Confidence -- Text should be short, clear, and easy to read
+- Confidence — text should be short, clear, and easy to read.
-- Safety -- Consequences of all actions should be clearly described
+- Safety — consequences of all actions should be clearly described.
-- Futuristic feel -- The cutting-edge aspect of technologies should be emphasized
+- Futuristic feel — the cutting-edge aspect of technologies should be emphasized.

 ## Result